webgme/icore/README.md

-Since the python mode will run user defined code on the back-end we strongly recommend using [webgme-docker-worker-manager](https://www.npmjs.com/package/webgme-docker-worker-manager).
-Together with a version of `./DockerfilePyCoreExecutor`, for an example of the configuration parameters needed for this to work check out `./config/config.docker.js` and `./docker-compose.yml`.
+Since the python mode will run user defined code on the back-end we strongly recommend using [webgme-docker-worker-manager](https://www.npmjs.com/package/webgme-docker-worker-manager). together with a version of `./DockerfilePyCoreExecutor`.
+(For an example of the configuration parameters needed for this to work check out `./config/config.docker.js` and `./docker-compose.yml`.)

 ## Developers